 Some “Stoic” philosophy for you today.

-The Stoic school of thought got its start around the 3rd century BC in Greece with Zeno, but it’s really when it hit Rome that it gained prominence.
+The Stoic school of thought got its start around the 3rd century BCE in Greece with the philosopher Zeno, but it’s really when it hit Rome that it gained prominence.

 Every time I encounter stoic philosophy it feels very similar to Buddhism or Taoism to me.